alexyu56709/Mirror-Dungeon-Bot/README.md

   - If you have multiple keyboard layouts, make sure you have **ENG** selected before starting the bot.

 ---
-# Settings To Run Wihout GUI:
+# Settings To Run Without GUI:

 **Upon startup, you can configure these settings:**